 5. Diversification matters.

-While diversification doesn’t guarantee profits or provide assurances that investments won’t decline in value, it does lower risk.
+A diversified portfolio doesn’t guarantee profits or provide assurances that investments won’t decline in value, but it does lower risk.
 By spreading investments across a variety of asset classes, investors lower the probability of volatility in their portfolios.
 Overall returns won’t reach the highest highs of any single investment — but they won’t hit the lowest lows either.

 For investors who want to avoid some of the stress of down markets, diversification can help lower volatility.